Steve Jones (biologist): Personal life

 Jones's life partner since 1977 has been American documentary maker Norma Percy; they married in 2004.

 Jones is a patron of Humanists UK and an honorary associate of the National Secular Society.
 He was awarded the second Irwin Prize for Secularist of the Year by the National Secular Society on 7 October 2006.
 On 1 January 2011 he became President of The Association for Science Education.

 Views on private education

-In an interview on the BBC Radio 5 show '5 Live Breakfast' hosted by Nicky Campbell and Shelagh Fogarty on 13 January 2009, Jones described private schools as a "cancer on the education system".
+In an interview on the BBC Radio 5 show 5 Live Breakfast, hosted by Nicky Campbell and Shelagh Fogarty on 13 January 2009, Jones described private schools as a "cancer on the education system".

 Jones cites private schools as one of the reasons that Britain remains as socially stratified as it is.
-Among the advantages in private schools compared to state schools, Jones listed smaller classroom sizes, highly trained teachers, better facilities, and coaching through university interviews.
+Among the advantages in private schools compared to state schools, Jones listed smaller class sizes, highly trained teachers, better facilities, and coaching through university interviews.